Skip To Content

 An inadequate supply of calcium over a lifetime is thought to play a significant role in the development of osteoporosis.
 Many published studies show that low calcium intakes are associated with low bone mass, rapid bone loss, and high fracture rates.
 National surveys suggest that the average calcium intake of individuals is far below the levels recommended for optimal bone health.
 Individuals who consume adequate amounts of calcium and vitamin D throughout life are more likely to achieve optimal skeletal mass early in life and are less likely to lose bone later in life.

-Calcium needs change during your lifetime (see “Recommended Calcium Intakes”).
-The body's demand for calcium is greater during childhood and adolescence, when the skeleton is growing rapidly, and in women during pregnancy and breastfeeding.
+Calcium needs change during your lifetime (see “Recommended Calcium and Vitamin D Intakes”).
+The body’s demand for calcium is greater during childhood and adolescence, when the skeleton is growing rapidly, and in women during pregnancy and breastfeeding.
 Postmenopausal women and older men also need to consume more calcium.
 Increased calcium requirements in older people may be related to vitamin D deficiencies that reduce intestinal absorption of calcium.
 Also, as you age, your body becomes less efficient at absorbing calcium and other nutrients.
 Older adults are also more likely to have chronic medical problems and to use medications that may impair calcium absorption.
 Calcium and vitamin D supplements may help slow bone loss and prevent hip fracture.
-Results from the Women's Health Initiative Calcium with Vitamin D trial showed that for postmenopausal women, particularly those over age 60, a daily dose of 1,000 mg of calcium carbonate combined with 400 IUs of vitamin D3 led to improvements in hip bone density and a reduction in hip fracture.
+Results from the Women’s Health Initiative Calcium/Vitamin D trial showed that for postmenopausal women, particularly those over age 60, a daily dose of 1,000 mg of calcium carbonate combined with 400 IUs of vitamin D3 led to improvements in hip bone density and a reduction in hip fracture.
 Information on how to ensure adequate calcium intake is provided in “Treating Osteoporosis.”
 Further details are also available from several of the organizations listed at the end of this booklet.

 Adolescence is the most critical period for building bone mass that helps protect against osteoporosis later in life.
 Yet studies show that among children age 9 to 19 in the United States, few meet the recommended levels.
 Therefore, it is especially important for parents, other caregivers, and pediatricians to talk to children and young teens about developing bone-healthy habits, including eating calcium-rich foods and getting enough exercise.
 More information on this subject is available in the NIH publication Kids and Their Bones (see “For More Information” for details).